ethan-l-chen-24/HomeMade-Search-Engine/README.md

         the way, is way too difficult in C)
     - the Makefiles from previous labs, which as usual, I copied a fair amount from
     - the Pseudocode, which I not only adapted, but modified slightly for my IMPLEMENTATION.md file
+    - Huge HUGE shoutout to Kysen for helping me debug an error in my code
     - finally, the support of my friends and family.
 Thank you mom and dad, even though I never even mentioned this project to you, for your unconditional love and psychopathic help throughout it all